 The interaction between sleep and the immune system has been increasingly studied over the last decades.
-It has been demonstrated that several inflammatory cytokines, such as interleukin (IL)-1, IL-6, and tumor necrosis factor (TNF)- α , produced in many chronic inflammatory diseases such as inflammatory bowel disease (IBD) and rheumatoid arthritis, can affect the sleep-wake cycle and induce sleep disorders [1-3].
+It has been demonstrated that several inflammatory cytokines, such as interleukin (IL)-1, IL-6, and tumor necrosis factor (TNF)- $\alpha$ , produced in many chronic inflammatory diseases such as inflammatory bowel disease (IBD) and rheumatoid arthritis, can affect the sleep-wake cycle and induce sleep disorders [1-3].
+Two recent studies have shown that anti-TNF treatment in patients with rheumatoid arthritis and ankylosing spondylitis improves sleep quality [4,5].